L0veBirbsAREReal/KeyGenCryptographyRandomNumberGenerator/README.md

 If the origins of this philosophy do strike intrigue then strike a key when instructed Otherwise Ctrl C below as the keys are done.
-Additionally these type of keys can be easily hand written and reconstituted digitally, printed and/or sent under the stamp of postage mail.
+Additionally these type of keys can be easily hand written and reconstituted digitally, printed (Cold Storage) and/or sent under the stamp of postage mail.
 I can't tell you all my tricks but get creative if you are going to post a hard drive across Jurisdictions

 Missing link mentioned :
 https://security.stackexchange.com/questions/33667/what-is-the-origin-of-the-three-factors-of-authentication